LetsVybe/LetsVybe/developer_notes.md

     ID                          Action
-    singInGoogle                Button to sign in with Google signInFacebook              Button to sign in with Facebook fName                       Text Input to record the Name.
+    signInGoogle                Button to sign in with Google signInFacebook              Button to sign in with Facebook fName                       Text Input to record the Name.